-Most Members, officers, and employees who are otherwise required to file FD Statements but terminate employment with the government must file termination reports within 30 days of leaving House employment.
+Most Members, officers, and employees who are otherwise required to file FD Statements but terminate employment with the House must file termination reports within 30 days of leaving House employment.
+Terminating filers will receive a letter from the Clerk of the House stating that the FD Statement must be filed within 30 days of the date of the letter.
 The reporting period for a termination report depends on the date of termination.
 See the discussion in the next section under the heading "Reporting Period" for an explanation.

 An individual who, within 30 days of leaving House employment, accepts another federal government position that requires the filing of a public FD Statement is not required to file a termination report with the House.
-A requirement to file a confidential FD Statement will not excuse the filing of a termination report.
-An individual who has accepted a new position with a public financial disclosure reporting requirement must notify the Clerk of the House by submitting a Termination Exemption Form (Appendix F) or through the electronic filing system of the new position in order to excuse the obligation to file a termination FD Statement with the House.
+A requirement to file a confidential FD Statement for the new position will not excuse the filing of a termination report for the House position.
+An individual who has accepted a new federal government position with a public financial disclosure reporting requirement must notify the Clerk of the House, by submitting a Terminated Employee FD Filing Exemption

+Form (Appendix G) or through the online filing system, of the new position in order to excuse the obligation to file a termination FD Statement with the House.